Employment rate

 Introduction

-The latest local employment estimates were released on 21st January 2024.
-They are based on responses to the Annual Population Survey (APS) over a 12-month period between October 2023 and September 2024.
-The next release will be in April 2025.
+The latest local employment estimates were released in April 2025.
+They are based on responses to the Annual Population Survey (APS) over a 12-month period between January and December 2024.
+The next release will be in July 2025.

 The headline employment rate measures the proportion of working age residents of an area who are in employment.
 The 16 to 64 age group is used by the ONS as a proxy for working age, partly to simplify historical and international comparisons.
 People in employment include employees, self-employed people, unpaid family workers and those on government supported training and employment programmes.